Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Supervised Training of Deep Spiking Neural Network

 \subsubsection{Forward Propagation}

 In forward propagation, spike trains representing input patterns are presented to the network for estimating the network outputs.
 To generate the spike inputs, the input pixel values are converted to Poisson-distributed spike trains and delivered to the network.
-The input spikes are multiplied with synaptic weights to produce an input current.
-The resultant current is accumulated in the membrane potential of post neurons as indicated by equation (1).
-Every post-neuron generates an output spike whenever the respective membrane potential exceeds a neuronal firing threshold.
+The input spikes are multiplied with synaptic weights to produce an input current that accumulates in the membrane potential of post neurons as in equation (1).
+Whenever its membrane potential exceeds a neuronal firing threshold, the post-neuron generates an output spike and resets.
 Otherwise, the membrane potential decays exponentially over time.
-After the post-neuronal firing, the membrane potential is reset, and the output spike is broadcast to be the input to the subsequent layer.
 The neurons of every layer (excluding output layer) carry out this process successively based on the weighted spikes received from the preceding layer.
-Over time, the total weighted summation of the pre-spike trains (i.e. $net$) are formulated in equation (4).
+Over time, the total weighted summation of the pre-spike trains (i.e., $net$) is described as follows,